axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-value-pairs/specifying-data-types/_index.md

 ```

-The {{% productparam "abbrev" %}} application currently supports the following data-types.
+The {{% param "product.abbrev" %}} application currently supports the following data-types.

   - `boolean`: Converts the data to a boolean value.
 Anything that begins with a `t` or `1` is converted to true, anything that begins with an `f` or `0` is converted to false.